 Dogs who require intensive training will be on the higher end of this cost, such as guide dogs and hearing dogs.

 However, pooches who only require basic training, like for alerting, can be a lot cheaper to train.
 If you want to train your pet dog to become a service dog, then the cost of training them depends on their current level of obedience, what type of skills they need to be taught (e.g., guiding, alerting, etc.), and how quickly they learn.

 Depending on where you live, the price of training sessions can vary.
 Typically, a one-hour session with a reputable dog trainer will cost between $150 and $250.
 But, how long does it take to train a service dog?

-The length of time it usually takes to train a service dog is anywhere from four months to two years.
-For example, guide dogs often take between 18 months to two years before they are certified for public access.
-However, emotional support dogs or therapy dogs (typically, they aren’t considered a service animal) who only need to be taught basic tasks could be fully trained within 6 months.
-Either way, that’s a lot of training sessions!
+The length of time it usually takes to train a service dog is anywhere from 4 months to 2.5 years.
+For example, guide dogs often take between 20 months to 2.5 years before they are matched with a partner.

-Most service dog cost a non-profit organization over $20,000 by the time they are fully-trained.
+Most service dogs cost a non-profit organization over $25,000 by the time they are fully-trained.

 The Cost Of Owning A Service Dog